APNIC-Labs/draft-kskroll-sentinel/README.md

    All of the following conditions must be met to trigger special processing inside resolver code:

-   o  The DNS response is DNSSEC validated, regardless of whether
+   o  The DNS response is DNSSEC validated

-      DNSSSEC validation was requested, and result of validation is "Secure"
+   o  the result of validation is "Secure"

+   o  the AD bit is to be set in the response

    o  The QTYPE is either A or AAAA (Query Type value 1 or 28)